mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Programming social robots is similar to programming web applications.
 In both cases, programmers write code for handling inputs, e.g., a button click or sensor reading, and outputting data accordingly, e.g., displaying information on screen or sending control signals to motors.
-The major difference is programming social robots involve working with multi-modal inputs and outputs, e.g., speech and motion, to interact with humans instead of solely using a screen interface.
+The major difference is programming social robots involves working with multi-modal inputs and outputs, e.g., speech and motion, to interact with humans instead of solely using a screen interface.

 In this post, I'll use a [tablet-face robot](https://github.com/mjyc/tablet-robot-face) for demonstration purposes.
 The tablet-face robot is just a web application running on a tablet, but we'll make it speak, listen, and see you to make it more like a "social robot".